lynklody/shopping-website/README.md

-A Todo list app developed by ReactJS & Redux
+A Todo list app developed with ReactJS & Redux
+Made by Wendy with ♥